jimazeyu/cv_learning_notes/general_pointcloud/README.md

-# General Point Cloud processing
+# Point Cloud Cls and Seg
 This floder contains the execution results for pointnet++ & pointnet, with code from [https://github.com/yanx27/Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch).
 Based on this code, options to start from a checkpoint and to generate accuracy variation curves during the training process have been added.
 Test runs for classification (ModelNet10/40), Part Segmentation (ShapeNet), and Semantic Segmentation (S3DIS) have been conducted to obtain accuracy and accuracy variation curves.
 For the training and testing of classification, ‘classification.ipynb’ was created and exeData Preparation